Yay Kosher

 sugared spring form pan

-Step 2 - Melt the chocolate mixture for the gluten free chocolate mousse
+Step 2 - Melt the chocolate

 Using a double boiler, melt chocolate pieces and then add the margarine and sugar.
 The double boiler helps to keep the chocolate from burning as it melts.
 Stir gently to incorporate each ingredient.